-As of December 31, 2015, our executive officers, directors, five percent stockholders and their affiliates beneficially owned approximately % of our voting stock and, upon closing of this offering, that same group will beneficially own approximately % of our outstanding voting stock (assuming no exercise of the underwriters' option to purchase additional shares and excluding shares purchased by any such holders in this offering).
+As of March 31, 2016, our executive officers, directors and five percent stockholders and their affiliates beneficially owned approximately 62.1% of our voting stock and, upon closing of this offering, that same group will beneficially own approximately 46.7% of our outstanding voting stock (assuming no exercise of the underwriters' option to purchase additional shares and excluding shares purchased by any such holders in this offering).
 In addition, such holders may further increase their ownership in our company pursuant to the directed share program.
-At our request, the underwriters have reserved shares of our common stock, or 5% of the shares being offered by this prospectus (excluding the shares of common stock that may be issued upon the underwriters' exercise of their over-allotment option to purchase additional shares), for sale at the initial public offering price to our employees, executive officers, directors, stockholders and others through a directed share program.
-The interests of this group of stockholders may not coincide with the interests of other stockholders.
-Therefore, even after this offering, these stockholders will have the ability to influence us through their ownership positions, which may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may believe are in your best interest as one of our stockholders.
+At our request, the underwriters have reserved 250,000 shares of our common stock, or 5% of the shares being offered by this prospectus (excluding the shares of common stock that may be issued upon the underwriters' exercise of their over-allotment option to purchase additional shares), for sale at the initial public offering price to our employees, executive officers, directors, stockholders and others through a directed share program.
+The interests of this group of stockholders will have the ability to influence us through their ownership positions, which may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may believe are in your best interest as one of our stockholders.